 At the end of the connection, when the selector is to be restored to its home position, the selector circuit energizes the down clutch magnet, whose armature moves another roller, which presses the rack against the down roller.
-The armature also pulls the retaining pawl out of engagement with the rack.
+The armature also pulls the retaining pawl out of engagement with the rack so the rack can in fact move downward.